THE EASTER EXPERIENCE OF THE SOLLER VALLEY

 Easter week, Semana Santa or Pascua as it is known is a very important time in Soller.
 The town divides up into Fraternities – groups of people attached to a local church who have an affinity to a particular group of penitents.

 The penitents dress in the robes of their particular fraternity which includes pointed hats reminiscent of the Ku Klux Klan with eye holes cut out and the rest of the face covered.
 The point of this costume is to show your allegiance to your group and make your ‘penance’ in private by covering your face. here are twelve fraternities in Soller led by the ‘Confraria de Natzaret’ with other group names including Sant Josep Obrer, Santiago, Esperanca, Sagrat Cor to name a few.
 They all have similar robes but there will be a particular flash of colour or embroidery to denote their identity.

-On Good Friday (April 3rd 2015) there are services in all the churches and a solemn procession of the penitents starting at 20.30.
+On Good Friday (April 15th 2022) there are services in all the churches and a solemn procession of the penitents .
 This march is around the centre of town in front of the main St Bartomeu church.

-On Easter Saturday (April 4th 2015) the march of the penitents starts at 19.45 and it heads out of the square up past the cemetery and up the mountain to Cami de Ses tres Creus – the site of the three crosses memorial ending with a service in St Bartomeu church at 22.00h.
+On Easter Saturday (April 16th 2015) the march of the penitents heads out of the square up past the cemetery and up the mountain to Cami de Ses tres Creus – the site of the three crosses memorial. the procession down the mountain is by candlelight and ends with a service in St Bartomeu Church.

 The experience of Semana Santa is worth having – I had never seen anything like it before I came to live here and to start with I found it macabre.
 As time has past I have come to understand what the people are doing and I respect them.
 If you are visiting this Easter do come and see what I mean – you will never forget it.